Room isn’t something you have, it’s something you make.

 - …and on and on and on

-Stockpile Some of Your Preps Inside Your Car
+#3.
+Inside Your Car

-Even the smallest trunk can store a lot of things but, if it’s really small, you may want to consider getting a bigger one.
+Even the smallest trunk can store a lot of things but, if the trunk really small, you may want to consider getting a bigger car.
 Not the cheapest option but it’s definitely a place few people will look.

 By the way, you should check the backseat of your car, there might be some room there as well.

+#4.
 Inside Your Garage

 If you have one, surely you can put some shelves that go all the way up to the ceiling.
 That’s the last place people will be poking their noses into.

-Stockpile Items In larger Quantities
+#5.
+Stockpile In larger Quantities